WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 In this case the Engine:
 - Logs to standard output at the _debug_ level
 - Reads the configuration from the _./tornado/engine/config_ directory
-- Searches for Rules definitions in the _./tornado/engine/config/rules.d_ directory
+- Searches for Filter and Rule definitions in the _./tornado/engine/config/rules.d_ directory to build the processing tree
 - Creates two UDS sockets at _/tmp/tornado_ and _/tmp/tornado_snmptrapd_ for receiving, respectively, the Event and Snmptrapd inputs